The-alpha-male/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 Function that encodes a string into 1337

+## 100-rot13.c

-100-rot13.c function that encodes a string using rot13.
+Function that encodes a string using rot13.

 101-print_number.c Write a function that prints an integer